 Scenarios

 As discussed in section 2.3.4, Navigant modeled two scenarios in the lighting model.
-The first was the “Frozen Efficiency” scenario, intended to mirror the assumptions made in the Sixth Plan.
+The first was the “frozen efficiency” scenario, intended to mirror the assumptions made in the Sixth Plan.
 The second was the “Technology Shift” scenario which represented the model’s forecast of the lighting market when technologies are “allowed” to penetrate the market (because the “frozen baseline” assumption is lifted).
 Each scenario can be run with any or all of the standards turned on (assumed to take effect as intended by the law) or off (in the case where a given standard was not modeled by the Sixth Plan.

 Table 9.
 Lighting Standards Modeled